wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Windows 7-11 and/or ~Ubuntu 22-25 - Its BOTH a, Windows AND linux, program, batch for windows and bash for linux, launch dual-mode scripts.
 - Python 3.9-3.13 - Requires [Python](https://www.python.org); AI warns me certain libraries wont work on Python 3.14, possibly Spacy.
 - Llm Model - You will need a Large Language Model in GGUF format, check the models section for recommendations, but for quick start I advise one like [Qwen3-4B-abliterated-GGUF](https://huggingface.co/mradermacher/Qwen3-4B-abliterated-GGUF) for testing basic operation.
 - Suitable GPU - Gpu may be, Main or Compute, with VRam selection 4GB-64GB.
-It must have Vulkan capability/drivers.
 Ideally you want the GPU to cover all model layers for fast interference.
 - System Ram - Your system ram must cover, the curren load and the size of the model layers not able to be covered by the GPU, plus smaller models like the embeddings model, plus the wheel if not built for Vulkan.

-### Graphics Requirements
-GPU interference is done through (have a guess) Vulkan...
-- Vulkan - For vulkan install options you must install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).

 ### Building Requirements
 For compile options; If on PATH, ask AI how to check its on path, and as applicable fix...